felicepng/wordle/README.md

-# create-svelte
+# Wordle App

-Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).
+I was bored during one of my off days and decided to pick up Svelte and SvelteKit.
+Still a WIP.

-## Creating a project
+## Deployment

 If you're seeing this, you've probably already done this step.
 Congrats!